leognk/PokerAI/README.md

 ## Testing and Results
 So far, I have tested the blueprint strategy against five random AI players.
 Each test iteration involves giving each player 100 Big Blinds (BB) and playing rounds until only one player remains.

 In these tests, the blueprint strategy achieved an average gain of 2.50 BB/game (1 game = 1 round) with a standard deviation of 26.6 BB/game.
 The number of games played totaled 84.1 million.
-Further testing against more sophisticated opponents is required.
+Further testing against more sophisticated opponents would be nice.